Chart Color Schemes

 Transport servicing is high compared to other areas nationally based on assessment of service frequency, route connectivity and accessibility

-Vehicle ownership averages 1.4 per dwelling, which is above the regional average.
-According to the 2021 Census, a high percentage of residents work from home, at 52.8% - this may reflect COVID-19 conditions.
-Service frequency averages 419 trips per day across all routes, equating to approximately 172 weekly trips per individual stop.
+According to the 2021 Census, a high proportion of residents, 52.8%, work from home, which may be influenced by COVID-19 conditions.
+Across all routes, service frequency averages 419 trips per day, equating to approximately 172 weekly trips per individual stop.

 Frequently Asked Questions - Transport